 On March 11, 2022, our Board of Directors approved equity incentive awards under the Plan to each of Ben Tatta, Kihara Kiarie, and Vineet Mehra.
 Each of these directors received 54,880 RSUs.
-21,952 of the RSUs granted to each of Mr. Tatta, Ms. Kiarie and Mr. Mehra will vest one-third annually over the three years from January 1, 2022, subject to continuous services to the Company.
-32,928 of the RSUs will vest on January 1, 2023, subject to continuous service to the Company.
-The Company expects that annual equity incentive awards will be part of its director compensation program for Messrs.
+32,928 of the RSUs granted to each of Mr. Tatta, Ms. Kiarie and Mr. Mehra will vest one-third annually over the three years from January 1, 2022, subject to continuous services to the Company.
+21,952 of the RSUs will vest on January 1, 2023, subject to continuous services that annual equity incentive awards will be part of its director compensation program for Messrs.
 Tatta, Kiarie and Mehra.